Whenever an entrepreneur starts a recruitment agency, building a recruitment website is normally high up on their list of to-dos.

 On the other hand, clients may enjoy having access to salary surveys or white papers to provide valuable information on the market they operate within.
 Offering these services will position you as an expert and give an extra reason for people to seek out your website.

-Are you appearing in the right search results?
+Appearing in the right search results?

 It is vital that your agency is appearing in search engine results, so you should optimise your website accordingly.
 Use the right keywords and phrases in your content to give yourself a boosted chance of popping up when someone Google’s something related to recruitment, etc.

 Conducting keyword research will help you to understand the terms you should be using, and the volumes of the searches they appear in.
 Also, give yourself an idea of where your content is currently appearing.
 Could relevant blog posts help you to climb the search engine rankings?

 You understand what your brand stands for and sticking to those values has likely helped your venture to grow.
 Therefore, it is important that other people know about the values your agency holds, too.
 As someone visits your website for the first time, they should feel instantly connected to those values, which means they need to be effectively communicated.